danielrhodes11/CAPSTONE-1/README.md

 4. Genre-Based Song Recommendations
 Discover Music by Genre: Explore new music by browsing songs based on genres.
 Playlistify provides a curated list of songs within each genre, helping users discover new tracks.

 5. User Profile and Customization
 User Profile: Users can customize their profiles by adding a profile picture and personal details.
 Share your music preferences with the Playlistify community.

 Playlist Artwork: Users can add artwork to their playlists, making them visually appealing and distinctive.

-6. Playlist Sharing
-Share Playlists: Share your playlists with friends and the Playlistify community.
-Allow others to listen to your handpicked songs.
-User Flow
-Registration and Login
-Visit the Playlistify website at https://playlistify.onrender.com

 New users can click on "Sign Up" to create an account.
 Provide your email, choose a secure password, and complete the registration process.